Create a Service Connection to Allow Access to Your Corporate Resources

 - To enable tunnel monitoring for the service connection, selectTunnel Monitor.

+You must configure a static route on your CPE to the Tunnel Monitor IP Address for tunnel monitoring to function.
 To find the destination IP address to use for tunnel monitoring from your data center or HQ network to Prisma Access, select, click thePanoramaCloud ServicesStatusNetwork DetailsService Infrastructureradio button, and find theTunnel Monitor IP Address.

 - Enter aDestination IPaddress.Specify an IP address at your HQ or data center site to which Prisma Access can send ICMP ping requests for IPSec tunnel monitoring.
 Make sure that this address is reachable by ICMP from the entire Prisma Access infrastructure subnet.